softwarecomputationalbiologyufpa/gcsplit/README.md

     -p/--partitions <int>       Number of partitions [default: 16] -w/--whole                  Use whole dataset to merge [default: off] --iontorrent                This flag is required for IonTorrent data.
+    --meta                      This flag is required for metagenomic datasets.
     -h/--help                   Prints this usage message.
     -v/--version                Prints version info